Five Weeks to Marathon and Having Training Problems

 (Ireland)

-Hi, I'm currently training for the Dublin marathon which is five weeks away.
+Hi, I'm currently training for a marathon which is five weeks away.
 I have been training for five months and got up to just over 2hrs at the end of August.
 Since then, with the kids going back to school and I have travelled over to England on two separate day trips in two weekends I have failed to make any progress and started chasing my programme.

 I do my long runs every Monday and speed workouts on a Thursday, I went out today hoping for 18 and started to struggle on the 2-hour mark 14 miles approximately and didn't complete the run although this was much better than last week.